ryanburst/pokevision-autoscanner/README.md

 # PokéVision Autoscanner
 This extension notifies you when rare Pokemon are nearby.
+The extension is based on bookmarklet code created by Dan Leveille and available at http://lev.me/pokevision.

 ## Installation